why we daytrade AUDNZD exclusively

-apart from the discussion about the best analytical tool for forecasting forex quotes - the senseless technical vs fundamental discrepancy - i believe that there should be a lot more discussion on WHICH PAIR(s) to trade and WHAT TRADING STYLE to employ.
+apart from the discussion about the best data set for forecasting forex quotes - technical vs fundamental discrepancy - i believe that there should be a lot more discussion on WHICH PAIR(s) to trade and WHAT TRADING STYLE to employ.

-fundamental analysis might be a bit more useful in this crisis situation but only if the forecaster is capable of coping with the huge volume of data to process and with the complicated and sometimes very surprising mechanisms turning up in the market. (ie budget crisis in the US and falling!!!! gold prices). a task which only a few companies can cope with. and not even they are always successful.
+fundamental analysis might be a bit more useful in this situation but only if the forecaster is capable of coping with the huge volume of data to process and with the complicated and sometimes very surprising mechanisms influencing the market. a task which only a few companies can cope with. and not even they are always successful.

 my conclusion is that traders should either focus on one single major pair and perfect their expertise in trading this pair exclusively or look for independent side pairs as long as the worldwide economic situation remains unstable. we employed an extremely successful trading model from 2005 to 2014 in trading EURUSD - doesn't work at all anymore. market mechanisms and pattern development have changed completely.
 ALWAYS be aware of traps like this one and stay flexible in every aspect of your trading behaviour and decisions.